History of the Manitoba Pulse & Soybean Growers

 In 1991, MPSG hired a second staff person because the workload for one person had become too much.

 In 1992, MPSG contributed $53,000 to research, developed a high-quality quarterly magazine for its 2,500+ members, and built a reserve to ensure programs could carry on even through a year of crop failure.

 MPSG staff worked out of home offices until 2000, when the association began renting office space in Carman, where they are still located today.

 In the early-mid 2000s, MPSG contributed $350,000 per year to research.
 Since the expansion of soybeans in Manitoba, MPSG’s revenue has continually grown and the board budgets 60% of its revenue towards research projects each year.
-In 2015, this equates to $1.1 million.
+In 2015, this equated to $1.1 million.
 MPSG prides itself on obtaining leveraged funding from various government sources and other funding agencies for their progressive research program and for other production and business-related activities.

 MPSG currently has eight staff to administer the policies, programs and strategic goals of the organization- Executive Director, Director of Finance and Administration, Finance and Member Relations Administrator, Research and Check-off Administrator, Production Specialist – East and West, On-Farm Network Agronomist, and On-Farm Network Technician.
 MPSG collaborates with other associations and government groups to address issues relating to the pulse and soybean industry on a provincial and national basis, produces a high quality magazine (Pulse Beat) for its 4,000+ members, and has built a reserve high enough to ensure all programs carry on even through a year of crop failure.